kivymd/KivyMD/README.md

 The project's goal is to approximate Google's [Material Design spec](https://www.google.com/design/spec/material-design/introduction.html) as close as possible without sacrificing ease of use or application performance.

-This library is a fork of the KiwiMD project - https://gitlab.com/kivymd/KivyMD - the author of which stopped supporting this project three years ago.
+This library is a fork of the [KivyMD project](https://gitlab.com/kivymd/KivyMD) the author of which stopped supporting this project three years ago.
 We found the strength and brought this project to a new level.

 Currently we're in **alpha** status, so things are changing all the time and we cannot promise any kind of API stability.
 However it is safe to vendor now and make use of what's currently available.